Rahul-Prasad-07/DevOps-Roadmap/README.md

    - type :%s/old/new : replace olf with new thorughtout the file

 ### User & permission
+- User accounts
+- Groups & ownership & file permission
+- Linux commands for managing users and thier permission

+- 3 Users category
+  - superuser account
+    - Root user : unrestricted permission
+  - User account
+    - a regular user we create to login
+  - service account
+    - relevant for linux distros & each service will get its own user, eg. mysql user will start mysql application
+    - best practices for security
+    - don't run service with root user

+- why multiple standard users?
+  - shared computer like in schools
+- how does it work ?
+- centrally managed user permission in windows & that's one of the reason companies and school refer windows system
+- multiple user in linux

+- multiple users on server
+  - for linux having multi-user is important for Servers
+  - usually teams administer a server
+- why not just use shard server ?
+  - they need non root user
+  - permission per team member
+  - traceability: who did what on system?
+  - admin create user with permission

+### Groups & permission

 ### Shell scripting
 ### Environment variables
 ### Networking